-The ‘CONCERT-European Joint Programme for the Integration of Radiation Protection Research’ under Horizon 2020 is operating as an umbrella structure for the research initiatives jointly launched by the radiation protection research platforms MELODI, ALLIANCE, NERIS and EURADOS.
+The ‘CONCERT-European Joint Programme for the Integration of Radiation Protection Research’ under Horizon 2020 is operating as an umbrella structure for the research initiatives by the radiation protection research platforms MELODI, ALLIANCE, NERIS, EURADOS and EURAMED.
 CONCERT is a co-fund action that aims at attracting and pooling national research efforts with European ones in order to make better use of public R&D resources and to tackle common European challenges in radiation protection more effectively by joint research efforts in key areas.

 In 2014, several Member States formed the CONCERT consortium.
 CONCERT was granted a five-year funding from the European Commission to establish this umbrella structure based on the strategic work already done in the fields of low dose risk research (MELODI), radioecology (ALLIANCE), nuclear emergency preparedness (NERIS), dosimetry (EURADOS) and medical radiation protection.

 In June 2015, CONCERT finally started its work.
 The Federal Office of Radiation Protection (BfS) in Germany coordinates CONCERT.
-The Management Board consists of 28 National Programme Managers and Programme Owners from 22 EU Member States plus Norway and the four already mentioned EURATOM Research Platforms.
-CONCERT is organized in seven Work Packages, three mainly concerned with joint programming and organsing as well as administering open research calls, three dedicated to integrative activities such as access to research infrastructure, education and training and stakeholder involvement as well dissemination and finally one on coordination of CONCERT itself.
+As of October 2018 the Management Board consisted of 36 National Programme Managers and Programme Owners from 23 EU Member States plus Norway and Switzerland and five EURATOM Research Platforms being MELODI, ALLIANCE, NERIS, EURADOS and EURAMED.

 By joint programming, defining joint research priorities and road mapping CONCERT is guiding radiation protection research in Europe.
 This joint effort is performed with a strategic perspective on supporting excellent science, on building and maintaining high competence in radiation and radiation protection science as well as further promoting integrative and multidisciplinary research on a European level.
 CONCERT contributes to the sustainable integration of European and national research programmes in the field of radiation protection.
 A crucial step is, of course, to initiate and fund concerted joint research actions.